abhay2321/CareerZenith-AI/README.md

 ->

-# 🚀 CareerZenith - AI-Powered Career Development Platform
+# 🚀 CareerZenith(AC) - AI-Powered Career Development Platform

 CareerZenith is a comprehensive, AI-driven career development platform designed to revolutionize how professionals approach career growth.
 Built with cutting-edge technology, it provides personalized guidance, intelligent tools, and real-time market insights to accelerate professional success.